open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 #### Exemplars

-Exemplars on OpenTelemetry Histograms should be converted to Prometheus exemplars.
-Exemplars on other OpenTelemetry metric types are dropped.
+[Exemplars](#exemplars) on OpenTelemetry Histograms should be converted to Prometheus exemplars.
+Exemplars on other OpenTelemetry data points are dropped.
 For Prometheus push exporters, multiple exemplars are permitted on each bucket, so all exemplars are converted.
 For Prometheus pull endpoints, only a single exemplar can be added to each bucket, so the largest exemplar from each bucket is chosen.
 If no exemplars exist on a bucket, the highest exemplar from a lower bucket should be used, even if it is a duplicate of another bucket.
 Prometheus Exemplars should use the `trace_id` and `span_id` keys for the trace and span IDs, respectively.

 #### Resource Attributes